diplomaticeditions/diplomaticeditions.github.io/about.md

 ## Access to editions ##

 ODE makes editions available in archival data formats.
-These are hosted and can be downloaded from the publication series' central github repository.
-The master branch always has the most recent peer-reviewed release.
+These are hosted on the publication series' central github repository and can be downloaded directly from there.
+The repository's master branch always has the most recent peer-reviewed release.

 In addition, ODE hosts a simple reading-browsing application you can use to read any ODE text from a web browser.
 This includes an illustrated facsimile reader for ODE full-facsimile editions.